 Becoming an avid cyclist is one of the many ways expats try to integrate in European society, but to fit even better — and perhaps make life a little easier — expats should look into buying a bakfiets.

-Also called a box bicycle (the literal translation from the Dutch word), cargo bike, freight bicycle or carrier cycle, these larger, elongated bicycles have one distinguishing feature: a large box-like area designed to store and move cargo easily through busy, narrow city streets.
+Also called a box bicycle, cargo bike, freight bicycle or carrier cycle, these larger, elongated bicycles have one distinguishing feature.
+There’s a large box-like area designed to store and move cargo easily through busy, narrow city streets.

 Leading bakfiets brand Babboe explains the popular bakfiets, and how you can find a cargo bike to call your own.

 All about the bakfiets

 Bicycles have been a staple of Dutch society since their invention in the 19th century.
 But the bakfiets has had its own place in history.
 Cargo bikes, which followed the invention of the standard bicycle fairly quickly, were originally used for industrial purposes.
 They moved goods such as bread, milk, and mail.
 They fell out of favor with the rise of motor vehicles, but have since seen a resurgence in popularity.